 The use of Internet for trade is expected to increase dramatically in the coming years.
 It is estimated that in the year 2000 Internet will be used to purchase \$600 billion of goods and services world-wide, accounting for 8 per cent of the total goods and services purchased that year.
 Major telecommunications carriers in the United States and in Europe are extending their services with respect to the Internet.
-For example, MCI and BT are developing secure software for commercial Internet transactions, a platform to offer on-line business services using the World Wide Web, as well as high and low-speed Internet access, transport and consulting services.
-MCI, which has provide backbone services to Internet in the United States for several years, is launching Marketplace MCI, "an electronic shopping mall", where small and medium-sized companies can set up electronic storefronts for \$2000 to \$3000 per month.
-It is likely that Internet may increasingly be used for the transmission of advertising images to potential customers on account of its cost advantage, since the Multipurpose Internet Mail Extensions (MINM) enable an Internet message to encapsulate fax, sound and video.
-Virtual spaces on the Internet, where developing country firms can display their products, would be an important potential means for advertising and selling in international markets in the coming decades.
-C
+For example, MCI and BT are developing secure software for commercial Internet transactions, a platform to offer on-line business services using the World Wide Web, as well as high and low-speed Internet access, transport and consulting services.a MCI, which has provide backbone services to Internet in the United States for several years, is launching Marketplace MCI, "an electronic shopping mall", where small and medium-sized companies can set up electronic storefronts for \$2000 to \$3000 per month.b It is likely that Internet may increasingly be used for the transmission of advertising images to potential customers on account of its cost advantage, since the Multipurpose Internet Mail Extensions (MINM) enable an Internet message to encapsulate fax, sound and video.
+Virtual spaces on the Internet, where developing country firms can display their products, would be an important potential means for advertising and selling in international markets in the coming decades.c

-TD/B/CN.4/42 Page 6 Other commercial uses of the Internet include communicating with customers and suppliers, as well as accessing to specific on-line services.
+Other commercial uses of the Internet include communicating with customers and suppliers, as well as accessing to specific on-line services.
 Commercial users can also join mailing lists to keep abreast of general issues affecting their industries, through mailing lists associated with topics such as technology transfer and country or industry specific studies or make use of on-line services such as USENET Newsd or Internet Relay Chate.

 However, a number of external factors seem to affect the adoption of Internet as mechanism for increased trade.
 The issue of standards is becoming increasingly important, especially with respect to the convergence of the message handling systems of the Internet, interoperability among standards for electronic data interchange (EDI), and adoption of a world-wide set of standards for secure information coding (encryption) and user access authentication.
 Furthermore, governmental prohibition of export of encryption algorithms can seriously affect the potential of software developers in creating network intensive applications that can interact with the existing infrastructure of secure software products on the Internet.
-Finally, there is a need for information on specialized networks that could be of immediate interest to developing countries, as such information would be crucial for facilitating developing-country participation in the Internet.
+Finally, there is a need for information on specialized networks that could be of immediate interest to developing countries, as such information would be crucial for facilitating developing-country participation in the Internet.f a Kenneth Hart, "Internet Envy: Carriers Seek A Piece in the Action", Communications Week International, issue 136, 12 december 1994.